-As expected, bones that articulate present higher degrees of covariation (Fig. 1).
-However, our results also indicate that shape covariation is not just driven by the mere connection of carpals, as for instance trapezium and scaphoid, and capitate and lunate articulate in all hominines, but they do not covary with the same strength (Fig. 1).
-This raises the possibility that the covariance structure we observe here might be influenced by other factors, such as functional demands (see e.g., Püschel et al. 2020).
 According to our analysis, what separates humans from African apes is a stronger degree of covariation between the trapezium and the scaphoid.
-It is interesting that the radial side of the wrist separates these two groups, as a large proportion of studies dealing with manual differences between apes and humans have focused on the thumb, including the trapeziometacarpal joint, and point to enhanced manipulative capabilities in the former (Hamrick et al. 1998; Marzke et al. 1999; Marzke et al. 2010; Tocheri et al. 2008; Feix et al. 2015; Key & Dunmore 2015; Bardo et al. 2020; Püschel et al. 2022).
-Also, the radio-carpal joint (which involves the scaphoid) has been related to mechanical advantages in accuracy and force generation for the use of tools in humans (Williams et al. 2010; Williams et al. 2014).
-Even though functional interpretations are beyond the scope of our aims, the higher covariance we found between the scaphoid and the trapezium is consistent with Bardo's et al. (2020) findings regarding the covariance in all facets of the trapezium and the first metacarpal.
-Most of the facets of these bones are obliquely oriented relative to the transverse plane, which would be advantageous for the habitual use of forceful precision grips.
-Further analyses should estimate whether other associated changes of the carpals can be informative with respect to functional requirements in humans as compared to the African apes (Tocheri et al. 2005; Tocheri et al. 2008; Marzke et al. 2010; Feix et al. 2015).
-This would require a more detailed landmark configuration and a different statistical approach than the one presented here, as the CR cannot be used to describe specific shape changes, as principal component analysis and/or partial least squares analysis would do (although see Cardini 2019).
+It is interesting that the radial side of the wrist separates these two groups, as a large proportion of studies dealing with manual differences between apes and humans have focused on the thumb, including the trapeziometacarpal joint, and point to enhanced manipulative capabilities in the former (Hamrick et al., 1998; Marzke et al., 1999, 2010; Tocheri et al., 2008; Feix et al., 2015; Key and Dunmore, 2015).
+Also, the radio-carpal joint (which involves the scaphoid) has been related to mechanical advantages in accuracy and force generation for the use of tools in humans (Williams et al., 2010, 2014).
+Further analyses should estimate whether the associated changes of these bones are functionally linked to fine manipulation of objects in humans relative to African apes (Tocheri et al., 2005, 2008; Marzke et al., 2010; Feix et al., 2015).
+This would require a more detailed landmark configuration and a different statistical approach than the one presented here, as CR cannot be used to describe specific associated shape changes, as principal component analysis and/or partial least squares analysis might (although see Cardini, 2019).

-The presence of different modular strengths in the wrist bones of gorillas and chimpanzees (higher modular strength in the latter) is also noteworthy, as the presence of a knucklewalking complex, common to chimpanzees and gorillas, has long been discussed (Corruccini 1978; Begun 1992; Richmond & Strait 2000; Kivell & Schmitt 2009; Williams 2010; Püschel et al. 2020).
-For instance, Richmond & Strait (2000) proposed that African apes have a unique suite of skeletal traits involving the radiocarpal joint, which is adapted to stabilize the wrist during knuckle-walking, yet others argue that this type of locomotion is not the same biomechanical phenomenon in chimpanzees and gorillas (Inouye 1994; Kivell & Schmitt 2009).
+The presence of different modular strengths in the wrist bones of gorillas and chimpanzees (higher modular strength in the latter) is also noteworthy, as the presence of a knuckle-walking complex, common to chimpanzees and gorillas, has long been discussed (Corruccini, 1978; Begun, 1992; Richmond and Strait, 2000; Kivell and Schmitt, 2009; Williams, 2010; Püschel et al., 2020).
+For instance, Richmond and Strait (2000) proposed that African apes have a unique suite of skeletal traits involving the radiocarpal joint, which is adapted to stabilize the wrist during knuckle-walking, yet others argue that this type of locomotion is not the same biomechanical phenomenon in chimpanzees and gorillas (Inouye, 1994; Kivell and Schmitt, 2009).
 Our analysis does not indicate that there is a common covariation pattern for chimpanzees and gorillas, different from that of humans, that could allow us to define a potential knuckle-walking complex.
-This is consistent with Williams' (2010) conclusion that there is not a unique pattern of integration between the capitate and third metacarpal that distinguishes knuckle-walkers from nonknuckle-walking taxa.
+This is in line with Williams' (2010) conclusion that there is not a unique pattern of integration between the capitate and third metacarpal that distinguishes knuckle-walkers from non-knuckle-walking taxa.

-Conclusions
+Conclusions.

-Hominines have in common that each carpal covaries mainly with itself (scaphoid, lunate, trapezium and capitate) and with other carpals to a lesser extent.
+Hominids have in common that each carpal covaries mainly with itself (scaphoid, lunate, trapezium and capitate) and with other carpals to a lesser extent.
 However, there are differences in the covariation strength that they exhibit with other wrist bones.
 In humans, the trapezium and scaphoid present a significantly lower modular signal with one another than with the remaining bones, and this also occurs with the capitate and lunate.
 This suggests that there may be associated shape changes between the scaphoid and trapezium, and between the capitate and lunate in humans.
-In gorillas there are also significant differences in the covariation structure across carpals, which indicates that the capitate and trapezium vary more independently than other pairs of carpals, and that the capitate and lunate covary as they do in humans.
+In gorillas there are also significant differences in the covariation structure across carpals, which indicates that the capitate and lunate covary as they do in humans.
 Of the three genera, chimpanzees presented the lowest interaction among carpals.